RoyOltmans/aqualin-mqtt-deamon/README.md

 # Requirements
 This project has been build on linux raspbian on a Raspberry Pi Zero W.

-0) Upgrade and update all repositories
+0) Upgrade and update all repositories:

     $  sudo apt-get update
     $  sudo apt-get upgrade